• Room 02.053 - Student Hub

 Achievements

-From 2011 to 2016, Philip participated in an externally-funded project on the evolution of corporate finance in the Netherlands in the twentieth century.
-He has been a visiting fellow at Monash Business School (Australia) and a Research Fellow at Queen's University Belfast.
+His past research includes participation in an externally funded project (2011–2016) on the evolution of corporate finance in the Netherlands during the twentieth century.
+He has also held visiting positions at Monash Business School (Australia), University of Groningen (Netherlands), and served as a Research Fellow at Queen’s University Belfast.

 Research Interests